Multiple Random Walks on Graphs: Mixing Few to Cover Many: Multiple Stationary Cover Times

-Using the next Lemma we can then obtain bounds on the multiple stationary cover time by simply bounding the cover time in the augmented graph $\widehat {G}(x)$ for some $x$. \begin{lemma} Let $G$ be any graph, $k\geq 1$ and $x = Ck/T$ where $C>30$ and $T\geq 5Ck$.
-Then \end{lemma}
+Using the next lemma we can then obtain bounds on the multiple stationary cover time by simply bounding the cover time in the augmented graph $\widehat {G}(x)$ for some $x$. \begin{lemma} Let $G$ be any graph, $k\geq 1$ and $x = Ck/T$ where $C>30$ and $T\geq 5Ck$.
+Then, \end{lemma}

-The coupling above will also be used later in the paper to prove a lower bound for the stationary cover time of the binary tree and $2$-dimensional grid when $k$ is small.
+The result in Lemma \ref{resetcouple} will also be used later in this work to prove a lower bound for the stationary cover time of the binary tree and $2$-dimensional grid when $k$ is small.

-The next result we present utilises the second moment method to obtain a lower bound which works very well for $k=n^{\Theta(1)}$ walks on symmetric (e.g.,~transitive) graphs.
-In particular, we apply this to get tight lower bounds for cycles, $2$-dim.~tori and binary trees in Section~\ref{fundamental}.
+The next result we present utilises the second moment method to obtain a lower bound which works well for $k=n^{\Theta(1)}$ walks on symmetric (e.g.,~transitive) graphs.
+In particular, we apply this to get tight lower bounds for cycles, the $2$-dim.~torus and binary trees in Section~\ref{fundamental}.